-evaluation of how FLEX worked over the period 2000-2007.
+The elaborations of data from the EU Commission allow for an evaluation of how FLEX worked over the period 2000-2007.
 The discussion made in the next section will permit the understanding of:

-- i) the frequency of export side shocks; - ii) whether, and to what extent, the criteria for being eligible for FLEX support have been stringent; - iii) the availability of finance with respect to the demand for support from ACPs; - iv) the promptness of the disbursements made by EU.
+- the frequency of export side shocks; - whether, and to what extent, the criteria for being eligible for FLEX support have been stringent; - the availability of finance with respect to the demand for support from ACPs; - the promptness of the disbursements made by EU.

-5. The working of FLEX
+5. THE WORKING OF FLEX

-This section describes the working of FLEX over the period 2000-2007.
-By taking into account the countries which documented at least one drop in export earnings from 2000 to 2007, Table 1 presents the figures regarding the shortfall of export earnings, the impact on public deficit (up to 2006) and the actual FLEX support.
+This sub-section describes the working of FLEX over the period 2000-2007.
+By taking into account the countries which documented at least one drop in export earnings from 2000 to 2007, table 1 presents the figures regarding the shortfall of export earnings, the impact on public deficit (up to 2006) and the actual FLEX support.
 This information allows us to evaluate whether and to what extent ACP countries meet the first eligibility criterion relating to the relevance of the shock (first and second columns of data for each application year from 2000 to 2006) and the second condition regarding the impact on the public budget (third and fourth columns of data for each application year from 2000 to 2006).
-Furthermore, Table 1 helps the understanding of other issues (for instance, the distribution across country and over time of the shocks and of the FLEX support, the financial coverage of FLEX) relating to the working of the EU facility.
+Furthermore, table 1 helps the understanding of other issues (for instance, the distribution across country and over time of the shocks and of the FLEX support, the financial coverage of FLEX) relating to the working of the EU facility.

-Given that the 2008 FLEX revision abolished the criterion relating to the impact on public deficit, the information available, at the time of writing, for the application year 2007 (European Commission, 2009) regards the qualifying condition relating to the magnitude of the shock, and the FLEX support.
-Finally, in the last column of data, we report the effective FLEX support received by each ACP economy for each year.
+Given that the 2008 FLEX revision abolished the criterion relating to the impact on public deficit, the information available, at the time of writing, for the application year 2007 (Commission of the European Communities, 2009) regards the qualifying condition relating to the magnitude of the shock, and the FLEX support.
+For the sake of clarity, we present data in bold script if the eligibility criteria are met.
+Finally, in the last column of data, we report the effective FLEX support received by be made in the latter half of the same year or, at the latest, at the beginning of year N+2.
+Offsetting the amount disbursed against the next payment of budgetary support would then allow any over-payment (if final statistics show that the loss of export earnings was not as large as forecast) to be recovered at a later date.

+each ACP economy for each year.
 For better interpretation and comparison of the results from 2000 to 2007, it is necessary to bear in mind:

-- i) the 2004 and 2008 revisions, which, as has been pointed out, have changed the eligibility criteria ACPs have to meet in order to claim for FLEX support; - ii) the changes in the availability of financial resources for additional support.
-In this respect, it should be mentioned that additional funds have been allocated to set up an intra-ACP FLEX programme of 50 million euro for 2006 (application year 2005) and of 50 million euro for 2007 (application year 2006).
-From application year 2007 on, the amount of FLEX support available will be 80-100 million euro for each year28 and

-"this amount corresponds to a coverage of about 35% to 45% of estimated effective needs of the application years 2004-2005-2006" (European Commission, 2007).
+- (a) the 2004 and 2008 revisions, which, as has been pointed out, have changed the eligibility criteria ACPs have to meet in order to claim for FLEX support. - (b) the changes in the availability of financial resources for additional support.
+In this respect, it should be mentioned that additional funds have been allocated to set up an intra-ACP FLEX programme of EUR 50 million for 2006 (application year 2005) and of EUR 50 million for 2007 (application year 2006).
+From application year 2007 on, the amount of FLEX support available will be EUR 80-100 million for each year29 and "this amount corresponds to a coverage of about 35% to 45% of estimated effective needs of the application years 2004-2005-2006" (Commission of the European Communities, 2007).